pingcap/tidb-dev-guide/src/understand-tidb/table-statistics.md

 The above two subsections describe how we estimate query conditions on a single column, but actual query statements often contain multiple query conditions on multiple columns, so we need to consider how to handle the multi-column case.
 In TiDB, the Selectivity function implements this functionality, and it is the most important interface to the optimizer provided by the statistics information module.

 In Selectivity, there are the following steps:

-- [getMaskAndRange](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/selectivity.go#L363) calculates the filter conditions that can be covered for each column and each index, uses an int64 as a bitset, and sets the bit position of the filter conditions that can be covered by the column to 1.
+ * [getMaskAndRange](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/selectivity.go#L363) calculates the filter conditions that can be covered for each column and each index, uses an int64 as a bitset, and sets the bit position of the filter conditions that can be covered by the column to 1.
-- Next, in [getUsableSetsByGreedy](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/selectivity.go#L404), select as few bitsets as possible to cover as many filter conditions as possible.
+* Next, in [getUsableSetsByGreedy](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/selectivity.go#L404), select as few bitsets as possible to cover as many filter conditions as possible.
 Every time in the unused bitset, select a filter condition that can cover up to the uncovered.
 And if the same number of filter conditions can be covered, we will give preference to `pkType` or `indexType`.
-- Use the method mentioned above to estimate the selectivity on each column and each index, and use the independence assumption to combine them as the final result.
+* Use the method mentioned above to estimate the selectivity on each column and each index, and use the independence assumption to combine them as the final result.

 ## Summary

 The collection and maintenance of statistics are one of the core functions of the database.
-And for the cost-based query optimizer, the accuracy of statistics directly affects the optimizer’s decision and, therefore, the query performance.
-In the distributed database, collecting statistics is not much different from a single node database.
+And for the cost-based query optimizer, the accuracy of statistics directly affects the optimizer's decision and, therefore, the query performance.
+In distributed databases, collecting statistics is not much different from a single node database.
 However, it is more challenging to maintain the statistics, e.g., how to maintain accurate and up-to-date statistics in the case of multi-node updates.

 For dynamic updating of histograms, the industry generally has two approaches.

-- For each addition or deletion, go to update the corresponding bucket depth.
+* For each addition or deletion, update the corresponding bucket depth.
 When its depth is too high, a bucket is split into two equal width buckets, although it is hard to determine the splitting point accurately and may cause estimation error.
-- Using the actual number obtained from the executed query to adjust the histogram with feedback, assuming that the error contributed by all buckets is uniform, and uses the continuous value assumption to adjust all the buckets involved.
+* Using the actual number obtained from the executed query to adjust the histogram with feedback, assuming that the error contributed by all buckets is uniform, and uses the continuous value assumption to adjust all the buckets involved.
 However, the assumption of uniformity of errors may not hold and cause problems.
 For example, when a newly inserted value is larger than the maximum value of the histogram, it will spread the error caused by the newly inserted value to the whole histogram, which causes estimation errors.

 Currently, TiDB's statistics are still dominated by single-column statistics.
-To reduce the use of independence assumptions, TiDB will further explore the collection and maintenance of multi-column statistics, as well as other synopses to provide more accurate statistics for the optimizer in the near future.
+To reduce the use of independence assumptions, TiDB will further explore the collection and maintenance of multi-column statistics, as well as other synopses to provide more accurate statistics for the optimizer.